 The cost of mining diamonds from the ground goes well beyond dollars.
 The ecological and ethical issues associated with diamond mining create a lasting negative impact throughout the world.
 Often called “conflict diamonds” (or even “blood diamonds”), mined diamonds may be illegally traded to fund conflict in war-torn areas.
 Some diamond mines operate under terrible working conditions, which can lead to worker injuries or even human-rights violations.

-Additionally, there are environmental issues to consider; for every carat of natural diamond extracted from the ground, nearly 100 square feet of land is disturbed and almost 6000 lbs of mineral waste is created.
+Additionally, there are environmental issues to consider; for every carat of natural diamond extracted from the ground, nearly 100 square feet of land is disturbed and almost 6000 lbs of mineral waste are created.

 CVD Diamonds don’t come from mines.
 They aren’t used to fund conflict.
 And they create almost no mineral waste.
 As such, they offer some fairly significant benefits over natural diamonds (even if they are benefits you can’t see under a microscope).